waynehoover/s3_direct_upload/README.md

 This gem could go all sorts of ways based on what people want and how people contribute.
 Ideas:
 * More specs!
-* More options to control expiration, max filesize, file types etc.
+* More options to control files expiration, max filesize, file types etc.
+* More convention over configuration on rails side
 * Create generators.
 * Model methods.

 ## Credit